arunkp1986/SniP/README.md

   1. Insert monitoring kernel module available in monitor_module.==> Use command mentioned
       > **sudo insmode monitor_module/stackmonitor.ko
+      If you are facing any difficulty to insert stackmonitor.ko, please rm stackmonitor.ko and run make inside monitor_module then try to insert

   2. Update the required paths and settings in **benchmark_run.h** file available in **driver_program** folder.
 The description of all the parameter/settings presents in benchmark_run.h file as #define are as follows: